 Major Mines: Notable mines include Barsua, Nuagaon, and Khandabandh, among others.

-Economic Impact: Odisha’s iron ore mining supports both domestic industries and exports, playing a vital role in India’s economy.
+Economic Impact: Odisha’s iron ore mining supports domestic industries and exports, playing a vital role in India’s economy.

 Iron Ore in Chhattisgarh